kouky/kouky.github.io/about.md

 permalink: /about/
 ---

-I'm an iOS Engineer currently working at [Canva](https://canva.com) a plaform which makes design simple for everyone.
+I'm an iOS Engineer currently working at [Canva](https://canva.com) a platform which makes design simple for everyone.
 I'm located in Sydney, Australia.

 My professional development has been shaped by the teams and products I have worked on.
 I also attend conferences, organise and participate in community events, and contribute to open source projects.